Hopscotch (Cortázar novel): Legacy and influences

 Hopscotch drawn in front of Artigas 3246, the last building where Julio Cortázar lived in Buenos Aires.

 Hopscotch has been acknowledged as "one of the great existentialist novels, worthy to stand alongside the efforts of Sartre and Camus", that is also "one of the most innovative postmodern literary works, one that offered deconstructionist critics a text deconstructed before they laid hands on it."

-The novel has been called the Latin American equivalent of James Joyce's Ulysses and its innovative, ground-breaking features was assimilated by influential Latin American writers such as Mario Vargas Llosa, Carlos Fuentes and Manuel Puig.
+The novel has been called the Latin American equivalent of James Joyce's Ulysses and its innovative, ground-breaking features were assimilated by influential Latin American writers such as Mario Vargas Llosa, Carlos Fuentes and Manuel Puig.
 Some consider it to be the greatest Latin American novel of the 20th century.

 The novel was the inspiration for Yuval Sharon's 2015 production of Hopscotch, an opera by six composers and six librettists set on multiple stages in Los Angeles.

 The Gotan Project's 2010 studio album Tango 3.0 includes a song "Rayuela" written in honor of the author.